RP6502-OS

 int _argv(char *argv, int size)

-Because this can use up to 512 bytes of RAM you must opt-in by providing storage for the argv data.
-You may use static memory, or dynamically allocated memory which can be freed after use.
-You may also reject an oversized argv by returning NULL.
+Because this can use up to 512 bytes of RAM, you opt in by providing storage for the argv data.
+Use static memory, or dynamically allocated memory you can free afterward.
+You can also reject an oversized argv by returning NULL.

 void *argv_mem(size_t size) { return malloc(size); }